King Juan Carlos of Spain

 He completed his education at the Complutense University of Madrid, where he studied Political and International Law, Economics and Public Spending.

 In 1962, the dashing Spanish royal married Princess Sofia of Greece in Athens.
-Three children followed, Elena in 1963, Cristina two years later and a son and heir, Felipe
+Three children followed, Elena in 1963, Cristina two years later and a son and heir, Felipe, in 1968.

 Determined to ensure the country's stability after his death, the dictator Franco, then head of state, designated an apparently pliant Juan Carlos his successor in 1969.
 The young prince was carefully groomed for his new role and started public life in earnest, making official trips at home and abroad.